It Is Our Light, Not Our Darkness That Most Frightens Us

 - You unconsciously gravitate toward unhealthy foods when you start a new health regime.

-The above points are indicators you may hold an unconscious belief related to that area of life.
-In clarifying those points, here are my suggestions in that order to what the unconscious belief may reveal.
+These are indicators you may hold unconscious beliefs related to that area of life.
+In clarifying the points, here are my suggestions to what the unconscious belief may reveal.

-- Unconscious belief: low self-esteem, unworthiness or fear.
+- Attract the wrong romantic partner.
+Unconscious belief: low self-esteem, unworthiness, or fear.

-- Unconscious belief: fear, change, fear of the past or success.
+- Sabotage your relationships.
+Unconscious belief: fear, change, fear of the past, or success.

-- Unconscious belief: fear of success, self-esteem, unworthiness.
+- Miss out on job promotions.
+Unconscious belief: fear of success, self-esteem, unworthiness.

-- Unconscious belief: fear of failure, self-esteem, unworthiness.
+- Eat unhealthy foods when following a health regime.
+Unconscious belief: fear of failure, self-esteem, unworthiness.

-The key is to know which belief to work through to release the past memories and hurts, which haunt you in the present moment.
+The key is knowing which beliefs to work through, to release the memories and wounds of the past.
 A good analogy for clearing the past would look like this.
 Imagine a person who refers to their past successes or failures.
 They might use the words: “I used to be…” or “I used to do…” What they’re telling you is: “I am an amalgamation of my past success and/or failures and I choose to relive them in the present moment.”
-They are defined by their past mistakes or success while not engaged in the present moment.
+They are defined by their past mistakes or success and not alive to the present moment.
 The present moment is your key to the future.
-Your memories are purely that, a figment of your imagination.
-I’m not suggesting you deny your memories, rather don’t continually draw on them to define yourself NOW.
+Memories are a figment of your imagination.
+I’m not suggesting your memories don’t exist or aren’t important, rather avoid referencing them to define yourself in the here and now.

-This article raises your awareness to your thought process.
-I hope to open your eyes to thoughts or beliefs which are holding you back from achieving your greatest potential.
-I invite you to read my article titled: How to Improve Your Self Esteem, where I raised several points on using self-examination to work through the unconscious beliefs once identified.
-Make a vow to forgive and release the past to live a deep and meaningful life.
+I hope to open your eyes to thoughts or beliefs which may hold you back from achieving your highest potential.
+Make a vow to forgive and release the past, to live a deep and meaningful life.
 Refuse to be a victim to your thoughts and emotions.
 You’ll know you’re making progress when you see those unconscious habits fall away, thus experiencing your heart’s desires.
 Create a space in your heart for that which you seek in life and continually fill it with love.
-Whatever you look for awaits you on the other side of your fears and doubts – so claim them now.
+Whatever you look for awaits you on the other side of your fears and doubts; so dare to claim them now!